 In 1524 Italian explorer Giovanni da Verrazzano discovered New York Bay for a French king.

 The first African slaves arrived in what is now New York City in 1626.
 There was a slave market on the east end of Wall Street.
 New York slaves came from Cuba.

 The French coined the term “Amérique latine” (Latin American) while trying to conquer Mexico in the 1830s.
 Latin American leaders adopted the term because of its connection to the great military and cultural power of the time.

 Colonial power in the Americas led Latin Americans to look to European culture as the best.
 Colonization left diverse and rich cultural blends.
-It also left dysfunctional political structures which are still unwinding today.
+It also left dysfunctional political and economic structures which are still unwinding today.